Water Management Frequently Asked Questions

 Q9: I notice that you raise and lower the pool behind the New Savannah Bluff Lock & Dam occasionally for weed eradication or to support special events like boat races in Augusta.
 How does this change the outflows from the Thurmond Dam?

-A9: The gates at the New Savannah Bluff Lock & Dam are adjustable.
+A9: We have some limited ability to adjust the gates at the New Savannah Bluff Lock & Dam.
 We adjust the gates at the NSBL&D to raise or lower the pool behind it.
 We do not change the discharge from Thurmond Lake to raise or lower the pool behind the lock and dam during drought.
+The NSBL&D does not have a flood risk reduction mission.

 Q10: What is the Savannah River Basin Drought Plan?

 A10: Until the late 1980s, no drought plan existed.
 The need for a drought plan became apparent as pools declined to unprecedented levels.
-During this period, the Corps adjusted releases and balancing strategies.
-Hartwell averaged as low as 2,100 cfs discharge per week, while Thurmond released flows as low as 1,700 cfs for months at a time.
-The drought severity of the 1980s led to the development of the Savannah River Basin Drought Plan and established several, “drought triggers”, levels of conservation through flow reductions from the system.
+The drought severity of the 1980s led to the development of the Savannah River Basin Drought Plan and established several “drought triggers”, which identified levels of conservation through flow reductions from the system.

-This plan was developed by the Corps in coordination with natural resource agencies in Georgia and South Carolina, with federal resource agencies, with municipalities, and with public input.
+The Corps developed the plan in coordination with natural resource agencies in Georgia and South Carolina, other federal resource agencies, local municipalities, and the public.
 This plan describes the rules used by the Corps of Engineers to manage the reservoir system during drought conditions.
-The drought plan was originally based on the drought experienced throughout the Savannah River Basin in the late 1980s and was most recently revised in July 2012.
+The drought plan was originally based on the drought experienced throughout the Savannah River Basin in the late 1980s and has been regularly updated.
+The last two revisions occurred in 2006 and July 2012.

 The current plan establishes a minimum daily average release from Thurmond of 3,800 cfs.
 This is the minimum discharge as required under agreement with the states to meet water quality and water supply objectives.